Work with us

-Ability to motivate others and build their confidence to try new things and meet new people
+Ability to motivate others and build your confidence to try new things and meet new people

 Good listening skills and the ability to communicate clearly and thoughtfully with people we support and their families

-Practical and organised – willing to get involved in hands-on support for others e.g., cooking, driving, personal care, getting to medical appointments on time
+Practical and organised – willing to get involved in hands-on support for others e.g. cooking, driving, personal care, attending medical appointments

-Someone who has interests and skills they are willing to share and involve others in
+Have interests and skills you are willing to share and involve others in

-Ability to work both as a team player or by using your own initiative
+Ability to work both as a team player and by using your own initiative

 There are lots of benefits to working at Certitude